What is a SOC 2 Report and Why Are Your Clients Asking For It?

 In August 2022, Cloudflare was targeted by a phishing attack.
 Several Cloudflare employees and their family members received a phishing SMS on their phones.
 This SMS contained an official-looking (but not) domain which was registered just 40 minutes before the phishing SMS were sent out.
 Although authentication required a TOTP, attackers had set up a real-time relay to beat this mechanism.

-Post attack identification, Cloudflare blocked the phishing domains on their gateway and worked with the providers to get the domain down.
+Post-attack identification, Cloudflare blocked the phishing domains on their gateway and worked with the providers to get the domain down.
 Then investigated further to identify any other indicators of compromise and reset the compromised credentials so that these credentials can’t be used again.
-To identify such attacks faster, they updated their detection to identify such this type of attacks.
+To identify such attacks faster, they updated their detection to identify such types of attacks.

 In 2017, Equifax suffered a breach leading to a compromise of details of around 143 million customers.
 The breach began when attackers were able to exploit a vulnerability (CVE-2017-5638) that was left unpatched by the organization.
 Due to insufficient security mechanisms, attackers were able to move to other servers.
 The attackers were then able to extract data undetected which was because Equifax failed to renew an encryption certificate.
 Attackers found jackpot after jackpot.